shenglin-liu/Find-inversions/README.md

 # Output
 The output file enlists the detected inversions in blocks separated by two empty lines.
 Each block contains the inversions detected in a chromosome.
 Each inversion is specified by starting with the starting position and ending positing of the inversion.
 A table follows listing the informative SNPs (those giving rectangular peaks) in the inversion and giving the frequency of the inverted copy.

+# Suggestions
+When the subject species has heteromorphic sex chromosomes, it is better to exclude the sex chromosome out of the analysis.
+Otherwise, the non-recombining regions of the sex chromosome will be reported as giant inversions, and it will slow down the speed of the analysis.

+If the input VCF file is from whole genome sequencing, it is better to take a random subset (e.g., 2%) of the SNPs.
+It will increase the speed dramatically, and it would not compromise the quality of the analysis (at least under most circumstances).
+Besides, the script reads in the VCF file as one single table.
+Therefore, it cannot handle too big a VCF file (but the script can be adjusted to allow handling big VCF files).

+When the SNP density is very high (e.g., data from whole genome sequencing), the analysis will normally report a lot of short inversions under the default parameter setting.
+Increase the value for minRange.
+Then the short inversions will be gone.

+For each inversion detected, check the neighboring distances of the informative SNPs.
+If they are too large, it might be a false positive.

+Toggle with lowFreq and fst.threshold to find values that suit your data better.

 # Citation
 Liu S, Ferchaud AL, Groenkjaer P, Nygaard R, Hansen MM (2017) Genomic parallelism and lack thereof: Determinants inferred from contrasting systems of three-spine sticklebacks.
 Submitted.